 7. Too many passengers - A teenager with three passengers faces nearly three times the risk of a fatal wreck as a teen driving alone.
 Even a sensible teenager will make poor decisions when encouraged by peer pressure.
 A teenage driver is also more likely to be distracted when there are friends in the car.

 As a parent, the last thing you want is for your child to be harmed or killed in an accident.
 Of course, you can’t exactly ban your teenager from ever driving or getting in a car.
-So, the staff at The Law Offices of Shane Smith has compiled these tips to help keep your teen driver safe.
+So, the staff at Shane Smith Law has compiled these tips to help keep your teen driver safe.

 Before your child gets a license, there are a few simple things that you can do to build experience and help instill good driving habits.